 Check out the 10 best colleges for marine biology majors.

-Marine biology students look beyond Seattle’s rainy days and look forward to hitting the bay to study its ecosystems.
+Marine biology students look beyond Seattle’s rainy days and look forward to hitting the bay to study its ecosystems and different habitats.
 Aside from the marine biology major, UW also offers majors in oceanography and aquatic and fishery sciences.
 Beyond their location on the coast of Puget Sound, UW owns a marine sciences field station, Friday Harbor Laboratories, located just a few miles north of campus on San Juan Island.
 Instead of chasing after research opportunities until your junior year, UW lets you jump right in (literally) as a first year.
 “The findings from one of the research projects that I conducted at the lab this summer is being presented at a statewide naturalist conference in November, which I never would have thought to be an attainable goal for myself as early as my sophomore year at UW,” sophomore Emily Poulin said.
 Opportunities like this usually don’t just fall into your lap, but UW makes them nothing short of accessible.

 UCLA may offer 337 undergraduate and graduate degree programs, but that doesn’t stop its marine biology program from standing out.
 With connections to numerous experiential learning and research opportunities, UCLA students get the experience they need to succeed in the workforce after graduation.
 “One unique thing UCLA does to help students advance in the field of marine biology is the UCLA Marine Biology Quarter,” senior Nury Molina said.
 All marine biology majors take part in MBQ, a quarter spent designing and executing your own research project under the guidance of faculty members.
 “I participated in the Marine Biology Quarter in Australia where we researched stingray distributions at North Stradbroke Island for several weeks and wrote up a paper and presented on Heron Island,” Molina said.
 MBQ lets students learn what a career in marine biology would actually entail—something that you just won’t experience at other schools.